mion/code_empire/INSIGHTS.md

 # Insights
-Things I have noticed/learned throughout the development.
-Not necessarily true for every project!
+Things I have noticed/learned throughout the development of this project in particular.
 Your mileage may vary.

-- Use keyword arguments when calling constructors from core game logic, because these change frequently at this stage in development.
+-   Use keyword arguments when calling constructors from core game logic, because their names change frequently at this stage in development.
     Bad: Thing(1, 2) / Good: Thing(lvl=1, life=2)